When suggestions are available, use the up and down arrows to scroll through the list and the enter key to confirm a choice

 Involving the group's stakeholders in Edenred's digital transformation

-Edenred France developed a platform dedicated to making customer service available to deaf and hard-of-hearing individuals.
+For example, Edenred France developed a platform dedicated to making customer service available to deaf and hard-of-hearing individuals.
 Its implementation was supplemented by training with the Group's account managers.

 Edenred's goal is still to offer the best level of service to its clients and users.
 For example, Edenred France was named Customer Service of the Year 2024 for the ninth time.

 The Group also carries out local satisfaction surveys as a means to evaluate the quality of the services it offers to its stakeholders.
+This initiative aligns with the Passion for Customers program, which ensures continuous improvement by integrating feedback into actionable plans.

 Finally, Edenred supports its subsidiaries in quality management.
-To date, 15 subsidiaries hold certifications such as ISO 9001.
+To date, 18 subsidiaries hold certifications such as ISO 9001.

 Promoting sustainable food

+Edenred helps companies take care of the health of their employees by encouraging good practices relating to healthy eating, exercise and well-being.
 In Brazil, Ticket Fit is an accessible app providing a social network, dietary advice, discount coupons, training videos and other features that facilitate regular physical activity.

 Initiated in 2009 by Edenred, the European FOOD program (Fighting Obesity through Offer and Demand) is a public-private consortium aimed to provide answers to the growing problem of obesity.
 The program brings together public authorities, nutritionists, university researchers and several Group subsidiaries to improve the nutritional quality of meals offered to employees during their lunch break.